 Justin Sherman works on cybersecurity and data privacy, technology and internet policy, and geopolitical risk — plus the data brokerage and surveillance ecosystem.

-He has testified to Congress; spoken at the White House, the United Nations, and NATO; and briefed White House officials, members of European Parliament, and many other policymakers around the world.
-He has written hundreds of articles — including for The Atlantic, Barron’s, The Daily Beast, Foreign Affairs, Foreign Policy, The Guardian, Slate Magazine, and The Washington Post — and numerous reports, book chapters, journal articles, and privately commissioned assessments.
-He has been interviewed on BBC, CNBC, CNN, Deutsche Welle, Marketplace, NPR, PBS NewsHour, SHOWTIME’s “VICE,” and many other national and international programs; and quoted in Bloomberg, CNN, The Economist, Financial Times, Fortune, Los Angeles Times, NBC, The New York Times, Politico, Reuters, Rolling Stone, and The Washington Post.
+He has testified to both houses of Congress; spoken at the White House, the United Nations, and NATO; and briefed White House officials, members of European Parliament, and many other policymakers around the world.
+He has appeared on BBC, CNBC, CNN, Deutsche Welle, Marketplace, NPR, PBS NewsHour, and SHOWTIME’s “VICE” and been quoted in Bloomberg, The Economist, Financial Times, Fortune, Los Angeles Times, The New York Times, Politico, Reuters, Rolling Stone, Slate, Teen Vogue, and The Washington Post.
 His work has been featured on HBO’s “Last Week Tonight with John Oliver.”

 He earned his M.A. in Security Studies from Georgetown University and his B.S. in Computer Science and his B.A. in Political Science from Duke University.